NKwakye/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 5: function that locates a substring.
 Task 6: function that prints the chessboard.
 Task 7: function that prints the sum of the two diagonals of a square matrix of integers.
+Task 8: function that sets the value of a pointer to a char.
+Task 9: file that contains the password for the crackme2 executable.